 Proper nutrition is essential for recovery since it gives the body energy and what its immune system requires to fight off infections and disease.
 One of the first challenges is to replenish B vitamins.
 Holistic treatment centers will incorporate whole foods into the diet with grains and protein to reduce sugar swings.
 If a person’s blood sugar crashes, their body will respond by wanting a boost, which will often trigger intense cravings.

 To beat addiction, nutritional therapy includes avoiding processed and sweetened foods or drinks.
 Keeping blood sugar balanced is a crucial factor to reduce cravings to a minimum.
 Complex carbs like grains, fruits, and vegetables should be 50 – 55% of all consumed calories.

 Turkey, red meat, chicken, fish, eggs, cheese, and beans must be included in a new healthy diet, and these particular foods contain the amino acids needed to make dopamine in the brain.

 The benefits of a better diet include an improved mood and memory, a strengthened immune system, increased energy, and reduced risk for disease.
 Improving diet and nutrition are playing a much larger role in many addiction treatment programs and services today.

 Improved physical health and repairing the biochemicals in the body only help to complement the traditional addiction therapies.
 The totality of managing stress, improving nutrition, and dealing with the biochemical parts of alcohol or drug addiction will serve to improve the addict’s ability to beat addiction.

 If you, or someone you know, needs counseling, structure or assistance with alcohol or drug addiction, contact Madison Medical Associates.

-As always, if you have any further questions, contact our office.
+As always, if you have any further questions, contact our office today.